KamenshikBackTeam/KamenshikTeam/README.md

 - 👋 Hi, I’m @KamenshikTeam
 - 👀 I’m interested in WebDevelopment
-- 😎 I’m expert in React and NestJS
+- 😎 I’m expert in NextJS and NestJS
 - 📫 How to reach me: incubator_staz_2024@mail.ru

 <!---